pure-chance/greed/paper/paper.typ

 Consider the max score $(M, M, F)$.
 In this state, the active player is forced to roll $0$ dice, or otherwise lose.
 Thus the _only_ potentially non-negative payoff is to roll $0$ dice; this is the optimal policy.
 The payoff for the opponent is whatever the payoff of the terminal state $(M, M, T)$.
 Since this is a zero-sum game, our score is the negative of the opponent's score.

 Now consider two states $(M - 1, M, F), (M, M - 1, F)$.
 In these states, the only possible next states are busts, $(M, M, F)$, or terminal states.
-Therefore the payoffs of the next states are all previously computed.
+Therefore, the payoffs of the next states are all previously computed.
 Thus the optimal policy for a state $s = (a, q, F)$ can be computed by

 #equation[$
   n_star := max_(n in NN) sum_(t = n)^(s) bold(p)(t | n, s) dot.op Q(s, a)